mdsimon2/RPi-CamillaDSP/README.md

 #### Pipeline

-The Pipeline tab is where everything comes together, this is where you apply filters, mixers and processors created in the previous tabs.
-You can plot the entire pipeline to show how the mixer and filters are applied as well as the combined magnitude / phase / group delay on each channel.
+The Pipeline tab is where everything comes together, filters, mixers and processors created in the previous tabs are applied her.
+The entire pipeline can be plotted to show how the mixer and filters are applied as well as the combined magnitude / phase / group delay on each channel.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/pipeline.png" alt="pipeline" width="800"/>